Non-Surgical Hair Loss Treatments

 There are many non-surgical hair loss treatments advertised today, and those concerned with any level of hair loss have likely tried at least one of them.
 When it comes to at-home treatments and procedures, it’s important to understand how each of them works and to determine, with the help of Dr. Thompson, which treatment or combination of treatments will be right for you.

-Micro-needling with PRP (Platelet Rich Plasma) is an exciting non-surgical hair loss treatment that takes approximately one-hour in-office with little to no downtime.
+PRP (Platelet Rich Plasma) is an exciting non-surgical hair loss treatment that takes approximately one hour in-office with little to no downtime.
 It can be used as a stand-alone procedure or in conjunction with hair transplant surgery for those in more advanced stages of hair loss.

-Micro-needling creates micro-injuries in the skin that induce the bodies natural repair response to stimulate damaged follicles that have miniaturized, typically due to genetics and/or male sex hormone exposure.
 PRP contains strong growth factors and proteins that accelerate the bodies response and degree of regeneration of the damaged tissue.
-The microchannels created during a micro-needling treatment allow for deeper penetration and greater coverage of the PRP concentration.
-Micro-needling with PRP works together to restore follicular health and growth.
+The micro channels created during a micro-needling treatment allow for deeper penetration and greater coverage of the PRP concentration.
+PRP treatments, for the many patients, can restore follicular health and growth.

-For more information, visit our Micro-Needling & PRP Therapy page.
+» For more information, visit our PRP Hair Therapy page.

 Medications for hair loss can slow the process of thinning and increase coverage of the scalp by mainly by enlarging existing hair to increase volume and hair quality.
 Medications can be taken with or without hair transplant surgery and other hair loss treatment options depending on the needs and goals of the patient.
 Dr. Thompson recommends the use of medication for most patients receiving hair transplant surgery to maximize results and prevent further hair loss following surgery.